 JTM provides an opportunity for career growth for the motivated Senior Project Manager.
-A minimum of 6 years’ experience in Commercial Construction with a General Contractor is a requirement.
+A minimum of six years of experience in commercial construction with a general contractor is required.

 Essential Functions of the Project Manager:

 - Is experienced as the primary bid captain or lead estimator on projects ranging from under $1M to $150M plus.
 Is organized and detailed in arranging the estimate and clearly communicates the needs for the estimating team and delegates the scopes appropriately.
 Has a great relationship with the subcontracting community and can secure pricing for all trades.